 Our progress: 2016 to 2017

-Over the past 2 years we’ve been working on transforming digital government, guided by the Government ICT Strategy.
+We’ve been working on transforming digital government, guided by the Government ICT Strategy.
 Here are some measures of our progress.

 October 2016 to March 2017

 - in October 2016, 58% of common transactions were completed online